Let's create a simple todo-app using Nhost. With this app, a user will be able to create and list its own todos and not have anyone else see them.

 There are two reasons why the request succeeded:

-Nhost sets the public
+- Nhost sets the

-role for every unauthenticated GraphQL request.
+role for every unauthenticated GraphQL request. - You explicitly defined permissions for the

 role.